arachne-threat-intel/thread/CONTRIBUTING.md

 <!-- NOTICE: As required by the Apache License v2.0, this notice is to state this file has been modified by Arachne Digital -->

 # Contribute
-You can help contribute to THREAD!
-Below are the contribution guidelines for the original repo THREAD is forked from, TRAM.
+You can help contribute to Thread!
+Below are the contribution guidelines for the original repo Thread is forked from, TRAM.
 We have no major differences for these guidelines, so they have remained the same:

 ## Submission Guidelines